-No easy answers exist to the questions of whether to use tax incentives and what form these tax incentives should take.
-There are, however, some clear guidelines that may improve the chances of success of tax incentive programs.
-First, the objectives of the tax incentive program should be clearly set forth.
-Second, the type of tax incentives program should be crafted to best fit the objective.
-Third, the government should estimate the anticipated costs and benefit of the incentive program in a manner similar to other types of tax expenditure analysis.
-Fourth, the incentive program should be designed to minimize the opportunities for corruption in the granting of incentive and for taxpayer abuse in exploiting the tax benefit.
-Fifth, the tax incentive regime should have a definite "sunset" provision to allow for a determination of the merits of the program.
-Finally, the government should be required at a specific time to assess the success and failure of each incentive program.
+No easy answers exist to the questions of whether to use tax incentives and what form they should take.
+There are, however, some clear guidelines that may improve the chances of success of tax incentive programmes.
+First, the objectives of the tax incentive programme should be clearly set forth.
+Second, the type of tax incentive programme should be crafted to best fit the objective.
+Third, the government should estimate the anticipated costs and benefits of the incentive programme in a manner similar to other types of tax expenditure analysis.
+Fourth, the incentive programme should be designed to minimize the opportunities for corruption in the granting of incentives and for taxpayer abuse in exploiting the tax benefits.
+Fifth, the tax incentive regime should have a definite "sunset" provision to allow for a determination of the merits of the programme.
+Finally, the government should be required at a specific time to assess the success and failure of each incentive programme.